panoptic-labs/docs/docs/developers/V1.1/libraries/library.PanopticMath.md

 ### uniswapFeeToString

-Converts `fee` to a string with "bps" appended.
+Converts `fee` to a string with "bps" appended, or DYNAMIC if "fee" is equivalent to `0x800000`.

 *The lowest supported value of `fee` is 1 (`="0.01bps"`).*